Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Results

-The random forest classifier trained in $\mathcal{F}_{\rm final\_train}$ was applied to $\mathcal{F}_{\rm test}$, resulting in a precision of $73.87 \%$ and recall of $82.19 \%$ (Figure \ref{fig: confusion matrix full light curve}).
+The random forest classifier trained in $\mathcal{F}_{\rm final\_train}$ was applied to $\mathcal{F}_{\rm test}$, resulting in a precision of $73.87 \%$ and a recall of $82.19 \%$ for the long baseline dataset (Figure \ref{fig: confusion matrix full light curve}).
 Figure \ref{fig: Contamination start for complete light curves} shows a complete picture of the classification results according to the different classes within $\mathcal{F}_{\rm test}$.
 We clearly see that a significant part of the contamination comes from dwarf flares, which are also very sharply peaked.
-Although there is significant miss-classification of dwarf flare events we still notice that the classifier is able to correctly identify most of such events by exploiting the correlations among the features.
+Although there is significant misclassification of dwarf flare events, we still notice that the classifier is able to correctly identify $\approx 44\%$ of such events by exploiting the correlations among the features.
+The figure also shows that a significantly lower fraction of the \texttt{KN GRANDMA} objects are available for the classification case.
+This is a consequence of the lack of forced photometry in these simulations.
+Since we require a minimum of two points per filter, one of them with \texttt{FLUXCAL} above 200, the lack of baseline points marking a non-detection significantly decreases our ability to extract features from these events.